Sam Hunt Arrested for DUI in Nashville

 Metropolitan Nashville Police Department

-Sam Hunt was arrested on Thursday for driving under the influence, the Metropolitan Nashville Police Department confirmed to E!
+Sam Hunt was arrested on Thursday for driving under the influence and violating open container law, the Metropolitan Nashville Police Department confirmed to E!
 News.

 According to WKRN.com, citing a police report, the 34-year-old country singer was booked into the Metro jail at around 6:30 a.m.
 He was released on a $2,500 bond and is set to appear in court on Jan.
 17, 2020.

-Per the news outlet, citing an arrest warrant, police were notified after a driver was spotted cruising on the wrong side of the road.
-The driver was reportedly traveling south in the northbound lanes of Ellington Parkway near Ben Allen Road and swerving in and out of the lane—leading police officers to pull him over.
+Per the arrest warrant, police were notified after a driver was spotted cruising on the wrong side of the road.
+The driver was traveling south in the northbound lanes of Ellington Parkway near Ben Allen Road before exiting at Cleveland Street and continuing towards Gallatin Avenue.
+He was also swerving in and out of his lane.
+As a result, police officers pulled him over.

-The officers then identified the driver as Hunt and said he smelled like alcohol and had bloodshot eyes, WKRN.com reported.
-The "Body Like a Back Road" crooner also reportedly had two empty beers next to him.
+The officers then identified the driver as Hunt and claimed "there was an obvious odor consistent with alcoholic beverage."
+In addition, they reported Hunt had "red bloodshot and watery eyes."
+The "Body Like a Back Road" crooner, who was the only person in the vehicle, also had two empty beers next to him.